Rock Machine MC criminal allegations and incidents: Sweden

-In September 2014, the Bandidos attempting to assassinate Cubba Stefan, the Rock Machine Sweden president and head of the Nomads Sweden chapter.
-Several members of the Bandidos approached the Rock Machine Nomads chapter clubhouse located in Hyllstofta, which was operated out an old pipe factory.
-They began to open fire and a gun battle ensued, the president would survive the attempt but was shot three times, another member of the Rock Machine was arrested and taken into custody for his part in the shootout.
+This had all been possible due to the Rock Machine's former sergeant-at-arms.
+But he had been removed from the club after he began to look at it as a burden and continued meeting with the Bandidos.
+He would provide the Bandidos with information on where the Rock Machine Nomads Sweden clubhouse was located.
+Also told them that night the clubhouse was to supposed to be empty with the exception of their target.
+He would go even further, driving the Bandidos members to the location, he then stood outside the clubhouse perimeter and smoked a cigarette while the Bandidos attempted to assassinate his former comrade.
+For his help with this he asked for membership in the Bandidos Motorcycle Club.
+He denied this and would later try to claim in court that Bandidos members had kidnapped him and forced him to do this.
+This was not believed by the jury, he was received charges of "aiding and abetting attempted murder, aiding and abetting aggravated assault and aiding and abetting aggravated weapons offences."

+A significant police crackdown against the Bandidos would forcibly de-escalate tensions.
 In early December 2014, two members of the Bandidos were arrested and charged in connection with the attempted murder.
-On December 7, 2014.
-Swedish police arrested three more individuals believed to be involved in the attempted assassination.
+On December 7, 2014, Swedish police arrested three more individuals believed to be involved in the attempted assassination.
 One of the individuals arrested was detained for "serious weapons offenses and offenses against the Act on Flammable and Explosive Goods."
 He rented had a warehouse in Hasslarp, where the police raided and seized firearms and explosives.
 The others, who were detained for attempted murder, were released because the court viewed evidence is too weak.
 On December 11, 2014, the authorities raided the Bandidos Helsingborg chapter.
 A separate raid was also launched targeting the clubhouse of the Southern Biker MC, which was a puppet club for the Bandidos.
 Two more members of the Bandidos were arrested for their part in the attempted murder.

+On February 18, 2018, Swedish Police arrested a high-ranking member of the Rock Machine Sweden's Wasteland chapter.
+He was at a gas station in Klippan when he was detained.
+Police confiscated an illegal firearm from the member.
+The member would be charged with weapons offenses under stricter guidelines due to recent updates in weapons legislation in Sweden.
+The minimal sentence for a weapon related crimes was doubled to 2 years.